ttetrafon/practice/web/react/react.md

 }, []);
 ```

-- `useContext`: Used to call any enclosing context directly for values and/or methods.
+- [useContext](https://react.dev/reference/react/useContext): Used to call any enclosing context directly for values and/or methods.
   - If using a provider, useContext is instead called within a custom hook and the custom hook is called in the element(s).

 ```ts
 const darkThem = useContext(ThemeContext);
 ```

-- `useRef`: Holds a value, which persist between component rerenders.
+- [useRef](https://react.dev/reference/react/useRef): Holds a value, which persist between component rerenders.
   - Creates an object holding the given value (e.g.: `useRef(0)` results in `{ current: 0 }`).
     - Changing its value does not trigger a state update, so it does not trigger a component rerender.
     - Because of this, it's useful as a tool to store previous some previous state.